Guide

 Limited Liability Company (LLC)

 An LLC is a legally separate business entity created by filing the necessary paperwork with your state.
-An LLC can have just one owner (known as a “member”) or many owners.
+An LLC can have just one owner (known as a member) or many owners.

 Once set up, an LLC is its own legal entity that is separate from you, the owner.
-Its defining feature is that it provides members liability protection from the debts and obligations incurred by the business.
+Its defining feature is that it provides members protection from the debts and obligations incurred by the business.
 This means that creditors of the business cannot legally target your personal assets if your business is unable to pay its debts.

 3. Apply for a business license